-We are so fortunate to have a long time partner in Palmetto Fine Arts.
-With a dedicated space, CCAL artists are always part of the great displays of Fine Art in the gallery at Palmetto Fine Arts.
-Until April 30, 2019 you can see the artwork of three great CCAL artists: Barbara Teusink, Tommy Thompson and Olga Yukhno.
+Palmetto Fine Arts generously dedicates space for CCAL artists to always be part of the great display of Fine Art in their gallery.
+Until October 31, 2019 you can see the artwork of three great CCAL artists: Rajas Londhe, Cathy Dubiel and Roger Buenzow.

 About the Artists: